Flipper (1964 TV series): Cancellation and subsequent history

 Flipper has seen periodic syndication since its NBC cancellation.
-The show has aired on cable's Family Channel, Nickelodeon, Animal Planet, Discovery Kids, in high-definition on satellite provider Voom's Family Room channel, and on digital subchannel Antenna TV.
+The show has aired on Family Channel, Nickelodeon, Animal Planet, Discovery Kids, in high-definition on satellite provider Voom's Family Room channel, and on digital subchannel Antenna TV.
 Most of the images of Flipper jumping against a skyline were not in the originally aired version, as the filming took place in an enclosed lagoon.
 They were filmed at the end of the series and added for syndication.

-The rights to Flipper were later acquired by the Samuel Goldwyn Company, later becoming a subsidiary of Orion Pictures, who in turn would later be acquired by Metro-Goldwyn-Mayer (whose MGM Television division originally produced the series).
+The rights to Flipper were later acquired by The Samuel Goldwyn Company, later becoming a subsidiary of Orion Pictures, which in turn would later be acquired by Metro-Goldwyn-Mayer (whose MGM Television division originally produced the series), now officially owned by Amazon under Amazon MGM Studios division.
 As a result, MGM owns distribution rights to the series; the series copyright is held by Orion Pictures (whose own holdings include the Goldwyn library).
-It is also one of few pre-May 23, 1986 titles in the Metro-Goldwyn-Mayer library, including pre-1986 MGM Television programs, that is currently not distributed by Warner Bros. or its Turner Entertainment subsidiary.
+It is also one of the few pre-1985 MGM Television programs in MGM's pre-May 1986 library that is not currently owned by Warner Bros. through Turner Entertainment Co.
 Thus, the physical home video rights of this series is currently distributed also by Warner Bros.
 Home Entertainment (since 2020, under the joint venture division, Studio Distribution Services in which after Fox and MGM Worldwide home media deal expired).

-Flipper appears as a character in the Cartoon Network series The Annoying Orange.

 As of November 2016, Flipper airs as one of a handful of classic TV series (alongside Ivan Tors' earlier series Sea Hunt) on the primarily movie-oriented digital subchannel This TV.
 In 2017, Flipper and Sea Hunt began airing together on Light TV.

-The series was broadcast in the early 1970s in the USSR, and the show was well received by the Soviet people, both old and young alike.
-Also, it was broadcast in Romania.

-Merchandise

-Flipper merchandise generated for the juvenile market during the show's first run is now scarce and collectible.
-Flipper vintage collectibles include lunch boxes, song books, comic books, coloring books, a Whitman novel, Big Little Books, souvenir spoons, Whitman frame tray puzzles, a board game, Viewmaster reels (based on the two-part episode "Dolphin Love"), a battery-operated "spouting dolphin" water toy, children's swim trunks with the Flipper logo, and a 1966 Bradley glow-in-the-dark watch.
-Dolphin Paradise is a hangame app based on the Flipper television series.

 Home media

-Flipper received an incomplete VHS release during the 1990s under the title Flipper–Original Series.
-MGM Home Entertainment (distributed by 20th Century Fox Home Entertainment) released the first season on DVD on April 24, 2007.
-They subsequently released season two as an eight-disc set on June 3, 2010.
-This is a manufacture-on-demand release, available exclusively from Amazon.com.

 On August 29, 2017, Olive Films re-released the first two seasons on DVD in Region 1.
 They also released seasons one and two on Blu-ray.
-Season three was released on October 31, 2017 on DVD and Blu-ray.
+Season three was released on October 31, 2017, on DVD and Blu-ray.